 Finland has a long 40-year history of digital youth work.
 Youth work also receives support for digital development from the highest administrative bodies.
 In 2016, the Finnish Government described the importance of digitalisation in youth work in the following way: 'The digital world as an operating environment, which includes social media, has broadened and diversified the ways young in which people go for free-time activities, make impact, participate and communicate.
 Youth work is encountering service needs and challenges in the digital environmental, while the need to meet individuals and groups face to face has remained the same.
 These changes encourage youth work to function in new environments.’
 (PG 111/2016/Proposal of the Finnish Government to Parliament regarding the content of the Youth Act).

-One of the main objectives of the National Youth Work and Youth Policy Programme 2020-2023 is that ‘Young people have an opportunity to participate in a hobby they enjoy.’
-The possibilities of digital technology have been recognised, and as such form the basis of one of the measures, suggesting to the municipalities that they have ‘trials of new types of instructor-led activities that will be made available in which digital media and technology will be used as a tool, content or the operating environment.” (more about the Finnish model of promoting of ‘having a hobby’, see also Youth Wiki/Finland 1.9 Current debates and reforms).
+One of the main objectives of the National Youth Work and Youth Policy Programme 2020–2023 is that ‘Young people have an opportunity to participate in a hobby they enjoy.’
+The possibilities of digital technology have been recognised, and as such form the basis of one of the measures, suggesting to the municipalities that they have ‘trials of new types of instructor-led activities that will be made available in which digital media and technology will be used as a tool, content or the operating environment.'
 The Ministry of Education and Culture is coordinating the efforts related to this objective of the programme.

 As mentioned earlier, in the section on 'Quality assurance', the Regional State Administrative Agencies assess the adequacy, quality and accessibility of the youth work services organised at the local level.
-Based on that assessment, in 2019 (published in 2020), about 60 % of the 311 municipalities were offering digital youth work when it was asked, when youth workers are using or dealing with digitality or technology in youth work, either in a physical or digital environment (see Finnish Youth Work Statistics).
+Based on that assessment, in 2021 (published in 2022), about 80 % of the 293 municipalities were offering digital youth work when it was asked, when youth workers are using or dealing with digitality or technology in youth work, either in a physical or digital environment (see Finnish Youth Work Statistics).
+According to the Nuorisoalan järjestöt NYT!
+(Youth Work Organisations NOW!) -survey made by the Finnish National Youth Council Allianssi and the Youth Work Centre of Expertise Kentauri, especially the nation-wide youth organisations were organising online youth work services, such as events and education, in 2020.
 Another survey, also organised in 2019, by Verke - the National Development Centre for Digital Youth Work in Finland (infographic available about the results) — provides data that is actually gathered during the local digital youth work processes: 91% of youth workers have youth work interaction with young people via social media or messaging applications, and for example, 19% of this interactions include organised activities that incorporate digital games.

 Besides the local services, there are several national-level digital youth work services.
-For example the platform called 'Life of young people', is for youth-related information and a counselling platform (in Finnish Nuortenelama.fi), which is organised by Koordinaatti.
-Several non-governmental organisations working at the national level are subsidised, for example, by the Ministry of Education and Culture for doing digital youth work, such as the Mannerheim League for Child Welfare, which is famous for its way of engaging young people when creating content for its online youth services, for example, in the form of a peer to peer -chat service (in Finnish).
+Several non-governmental organisations working at the national level are subsidised, for example, by the Ministry of Education and Culture for doing digital youth work, such as the Mannerheim League for Child Welfare, which is famous for its way of engaging young people when creating content for its online youth services, for example, in the form of a MLL Young Web Editors.

 Suvi Tuominen continues, that on the other hand, some of the changes in digitality may be short-lived once the most critical times are over, while there were also plenty of digital actions that were impossible to realise during the epidemic – in addition, many digital activities can also only be accomplished by being in the same physical environment, see for example one before the epidemic from City of Lappeenranta youth services called Space Team – Digital Games in Lappeenranta.
 (This Digital Youth Work -project Lappeenranta and Verke co-operated in was funded by Erasmus+, besides of local funding from the city and national funding from the Ministry of Education and Culture).
 The high level of multiplicity in digital youth work is something which will hopefully be regained after the epidemic, meaning that in addition to being an environment for youth work, it can also, again, be used a tool, an activity or source of content, too (see European Commision 2018).